 It is people skills that allows me to do my job well, to be accepted into the day and to empathise with the subjects.
 In fact people will ask me from time to time how I know the bride and groom, thinking I'm a guest - this is when I know I’m doing a good job.

 True reportage wedding photography is so much more than just a pretty picture.
 I fully appreciate that aesthetics come into play, such as the undefinable instant wow factor an image may have.
 However, that only lasts so long.
 Images need to have more to them, they need to provoke an interpretation or an emotional connection if they are to stand the test of time - something that I strongly believe mainstream wedding photographers do not do with their 'snapshot wedding photography'.

 Okay, time to walk the walk.
 The wedding I'm going to feature is from Philipa and Rob's well planned, very relaxed and welcoming day at Langshott Manor in Surrey which, especially during the low-light days of winter with pools of low directional light, was incredibly satisfying to document.
 This wedding depicts very clearly what I consider to be strong, timeless and most importantly honest documentary wedding photography, aka 'reportage wedding photography'.
 More than a snapshot, or a pretty picture for that matter.

 This was a simple, gently-paced Surrey wedding with a genuinely warm atmosphere.
 Both families were ideal to work with too - fully embracing our true reportage, 'hands-off' approach.

-In part three I will guide you through the equipment, including cameras, lenses and accessories, that I use to create my particular style of reportage photography.
+In part three I will guide you through the equipment, including cameras, lenses and accessories, that I use to create my reportage wedding photography.